ron0studios/OrbitSim/README.md

   - the tree is generated with iteratively (recursion is slower and more memory intensive)
   - the tree is stored linearly in an array (faster access, less pointer access)
   - the tree nodes only save one pointer and 2-3 doubles for better performance

+## requirements
+- please have an ImGUI-SFML shared library installed! e.g. `pacman -S imgui-sfml`
+- cmake is required to build the project (using ninja is also possible)